-Chloë Taylor is a feminist philosopher, critical animal studies scholar, prison abolitionist, and Professor of Women’s and Gender Studies at the University of Alberta.
+Chloë Taylor is a feminist philosopher, critical animal studies scholar, prison abolition scholar, and Professor of Women’s and Gender Studies at the University of Alberta.

 New book